krsoninikhil/phil-opp-rust-os/notes.md

 - Default implementation of some traits can be used as a implentation for a `struct` by using `derive` attribute.
 It's like interitence. e.g. `#[derive(Copy)]`.
+- Compiler might optimize and omit the memory writes that are not accessed.
+- Specifying memory writes as `volatile` tells compiler that value might change from somewhere else and should not be optimized.
+- As of now, raw pointers can not be referenced in static objects.
+  `lazy_static` crate can does this by computing pointer value only at runtime.
+- `#[macro_export]` attribute brings macro to crate root and make it available to other modules and crates.
+- Macro variable `$crate` expands in a way so macros can be directly used in same or external crate without breaking underlying function usage path.

 ## Implementation